Columbia Choirs of Metropolitan Seattle

 Con Brio Conductor

-She co-conducts Wanderlust Women’s Choir of Seattle which toured to Hungary, Slovenia and Italy in 2019.
+She co-conducts Wanderlust Women’s Choir of Seattle which has done several tours to Europe, most recently to northern Spain.
 As Interim Cathedral Choir Director at University Presbyterian Church she collaborated with the University of Washington to co-conduct “A Four Choir Celebration of Christmas”.
-As an accompanist Ms. Baunsgard has worked extensively with the Northwest Girlchoir, O’Dea High School Men’s Choir, and has performed several times on the Benaroya Hall Ten Grands concert raising funds for music education.
+As an accompanist Ms. Baunsgard has worked extensively with the Northwest Girlchoir as well as many local high schools and universities.
 Dori holds a Bachelor of Music Education from Seattle Pacific University and a Master of Music in Choral Conducting with a minor in Theater from Western Washington University.
-She is thrilled to conduct the amazing women of Con Brio!
+She is thrilled to conduct the amazing singers of Con Brio!

 Contact